 Route Planning vs Google Maps, Waze or Other Navigational Apps

-Route planning software designed for commercial vehicle use is set apart from consumer-grade navigational apps like Google Maps or Waze.
-The biggest difference is professional route optimization.
-A good route planning software will be able to figure out the most efficient route every time, taking into account the physical location of every stop and matching it against speed limits, high-traffic times, and real-time weather conditions.
-Additional features may include the ability to prioritize certain customers or minimize fuel used.
+In contrast, the right route planning software will be able to figure out the most efficient route every time, taking into account the physical location of every stop and matching it against speed limits, high-traffic times, and real-time weather conditions.

-2023 Buyer's Guide to Route Planning Software
+Buyer’s Guide To Route Planning Software

 What are the different kinds of route planning software?

-Simple route planning software just includes GPS tracking and basic route optimization, perhaps with two-way messaging and ELD compliance included.
-More advanced offerings may include a full fleet management system, which includes other fleet benefits such as maintenance alerts and fuel purchase tracking.
-There are also field service systems, which are designed to allow customer updates.
+Simple route planning software just includes GPS tracking and basic route optimization, perhaps with safety alerts and ELD compliance included.
+More advanced offerings will include a full fleet management system, which offers fleet benefits such as maintenance alerts and fuel purchase tracking.

 How does route planning software work?